apache/superset/docs/installation.rst

 for more information.

 Note that *gunicorn* does not
-work on Windows so the `superser runserver` command is not expected to work in that context.
+work on Windows so the `superset runserver` command is not expected to work in that context.
 Also note that the development web server (`superset runserver -d`) is not intended for production use.